Beans and Greens Soup - a great winter soup featuring dried great northern beans and turnip greens. Economical and nutritious!

 So after a nice, warm January weekend, now it's raining.
 Gray, gloomy, overcast, drizzly.
 Perfect for ducks...nasty for the rest of us.
 Even our little shih tzu Lucy just sticks her nose out the garage and sniffs disgustedly at this weather.

 Days like today just beg for a pot of soup bubbling away on the stove.
 I enjoy soup all year, but especially in the winter.
-It’s warm.
-It’s nourishing.
-It’s comforting.
-And it’s usually budget-friendly.
-And who doesn’t need budget friendly meals right after Christmas?
+It's warm, nourishing, and so comforting.
+And it's usually budget-friendly.
+And who doesn't need budget friendly meals right after Christmas?

 One of my favorite ingredients to use in soup is dried beans.
 Talk about economical!
-When you compare dried beans to canned, the dried are about 1/3 the cost.
-And they’re little powerhouses of nutrition, too.
-They’re just full of protein, complex carbohydrates, fiber, antioxidants, and important vitamins and minerals.
-Beans help maintain and promote muscle and provide a great energy source.
+When you compare dried beans to canned, the dried are about ⅓ the cost.
+And they're little powerhouses of nutrition, too.
+They're just full of protein, complex carbohydrates, fiber, antioxidants, and important vitamins and minerals.
+Beans also help to maintain and promote muscle and provide a great energy source.

 My favorite brand of dried beans, and the one I find easily at every grocery store, is HamBeens® from the N. K. Hurst company.
 I know you've seen them in your store, too.
 They have many, many different varieties including the Great Northerns with Ham Flavor® that I used in this recipe.